 I have also learned that there will always be the naysayers, the negative critics, the complainers in our lives.
 I am learning to turn a deaf ear.
 After all, empty vessels make the most noise!!!

-Four years ago, when I started the home schooling journey, a few friends openly told me that I was crazy, and that it was going to end in tears.
+Four years ago, when I started the home schooling journey, a few friends openly told me I was crazy, and that it was going to end in tears.
 Now don’t get me wrong, there needs to be honesty in friendship.
 There needs to be a safe place for discussion, and I don’t mind being challenged, but there is a big difference between a friend kindly challenging and a friend communicating that it was going to all end in tears!

 I had made the decision at the time that I would take the first year and see how that went.
 First year was a shocker, but we still did very well, so I decided to change distance education schools, and give it another year.
 Best decision ever!!
 This year is our 4th year.
 I am no longer a newby to the homeschooling world.
 I don’t take on more than what I can chew, I have learned lots of skills relating to teaching the kids and curriculum writing, I am able to help equip other mums in the homeschooling field.